Urban resilience: 100 Resilient cities and the City Resilience Index (CRI)

-Digital technology, open data and governance for urban resilience
+Urban governance

-A core factor enabling progress on all other dimensions of urban resilience is urban governance.
-Sustainable, resilient and inclusive cities are often the outcome of good governance that encompasses effective leadership, inclusive citizen participation and efficient financing among other things.
-To this end, public officials increasingly have access to public data, enabling evidence-based decision making.
-Open data is also increasingly transforming the way local governments share information with citizens, deliver services and monitor performance.
-It enables simultaneously increased public access to information and more direct citizen involvement in decision-making.
+A core factor enabling progress on all dimensions of urban resilience is urban governance.
+Sustainable, resilient and inclusive cities are often the product of good governance, particularly including effective leadership, inclusive citizen participation, and efficient financing.
+Public officials also require access to robust data, enabling evidence-based decision making.
+Open data improves the ability of local governments to share information with citizens, deliver services, and monitor performance.
+Increased public access to information facilitates more direct citizen involvement in decision-making.

+Digital technologies

 As part of their resilience strategies, city governments are increasingly relying on digital technology as part of a city's infrastructure and service delivery systems.
-On the one hand, reliance on technologies and electronic service delivery has made cities more vulnerable to hacking and cyberattacks.
-At the same time, information technologies have often had a positive transformative impact by supporting innovation and promoting efficiencies in urban infrastructure, thus leading to lower-cost city services.
+This is not without risk: reliance on digital technologies and electronic service delivery has made cities more vulnerable to phone hacking and cyber-attacks.
+However, information technologies have had a positive impact by supporting innovation and promoting efficiencies in urban infrastructure, thus leading to lower-cost city services.
 The deployment of new technologies in the initial construction of infrastructure have in some cases even allowed urban economies to leapfrog stages of development.
-An unintended outcome of the growing digitalization of cities is the emergence of a digital divide, which can exacerbate inequality between well-connected affluent neighborhoods and business districts, on the one hand, and under-serviced and under-connected low-income neighborhoods, on the other.
-In response, a number of cities have introduced digital inclusion programs to ensure that all citizens have the necessary tools to thrive in an increasingly digitalized world.
+An unintended outcome of the growing digitization of cities is the emergence of a digital divide, which can exacerbate inequality between well-connected affluent neighborhoods and business districts and under-serviced and under-connected low-income neighborhoods.
+In response, a number of cities have introduced digital inclusion programs to ensure that all citizens have the necessary tools to thrive in an increasingly digitized world.